Social Security Disability

 I am partially disabled.
-Can I receive partial disability benefits from Social Security?
+Can I get partial disability benefits from Social Security?

 No. With Social Security disability benefits, you are either disabled or not disabled.